the-chosen-one/Ed-Fi-REST-SDK/README.md

 The following are known issues for the SDK generator.

-* It does not properly handle the If-None-Match and If-Match functionality.
-You will notice in the API code that those parameter names are missing the hyphens which make those parameters unrecognizable by the API.
 * No support for async calls yet.
-* The EducationOrganizationTelephone, EducationOrganizationIdentificationCode, EducationOrganizationCategory, and EducationOrganizationAddress are missing.
-* Model properties aren't Pascal-cased in C# (currently lower camel cased).
 * Generating from the "other" section does not currently work.

 ###Instructions on Generating an Ed-Fi REST SDK